Some of the most talented engineers and strategic minds on the planet work in Formula 1.

-Data Strategy Lessons from Sport – F1
+Data Strategy Lessons from Sport – Formula One

 Sport is a very competitive environment and can be a great source of knowledge to help improve your business, F1 provides some great data strategy lessons.